loxavia/edx-documentation/en_us/students/source/SFD_certificates.rst

    :width: 500
    :alt: Dashboard with course name, grade, and link to certificate

-If you want a paper copy of your certificate, you can click **Download Your Certificate (PDF)** to download and print the certificate from your dashboard.
+If you want a paper copy of your certificate, you can select **Download Your Certificate (PDF)** to download and print the certificate from your dashboard.

 .. note:: Your certificate lists the full name that appears on your dashboard.
   Before your course ends, make sure that the name on your dashboard is correct.
-  To change your full name, go to your dashboard, and then click **edit** under **Full Name** in the left pane.
+  To change your full name, go to your dashboard, and then select **edit** under **Full Name** in the left pane.

 =============================================